MAValle/Intro_DataScience_Course/README.md

-# Introduction to Data Science, a statistical perspectiva
+# Introduction to Data Science, a statistical perspective

 I present a list of R codes for an introductory course in data science, organized by subject area. **Note**: The list does not include course notes and concepts.